-Strawberry Butter is a simple and delicious way to add elegance and fruity freshness to a meal.
+Strawberry Butter is a simple and delicious way to add elegance and fruity fresh appeal to your snacks and brunch favorites.
 Spread it generously on anything that tastes good with plain butter – bread, bagels, biscuits, pancakes.

 Strawberry butter will create a whole new level of butter enjoyment!